gminteer/readme-buddy/README.md

 ---

-Automatically generate professional, high-quality README files for your projects!
+Automatically generate professional, high-quality README files [like this](assets/readme/SAMPLE.md) for your projects.

 ## Table of Contents